-Born in 1984, Raphaël Pichon started his musical life in the children’s choir of the Petits Chanteurs of Versailles, before studying singing, violin and piano at the Conservatoire à Rayonnement Régional and the Conservatoire National Supérieur de Musique in Paris.
-Starting out as a young countertenor, he then sang under the direction of Jordi Savall, Gustav Leonhardt, Ton Koopman, and Geoffroy Jourdain with whom he initiated working on contemporary creation.
+Raphaël began his musical training at the Maîtrise des Petits Chanteurs de Versailles and went on to study singing, the violin and the piano at the Conservatoire à Rayonnement Régional and Conservatoire National Supérieur de Musique de Paris.
+As a young countertenor he sang under the direction of Jordi Savall, Gustav Leonhardt, Ton Koopman, and Geoffroy Jourdain with whom he performed contemporary works.

-Raphaël Pichon’s repertoire has been progressively widening with the direction of choral pieces like Brahms’ Ein Deutsches Requiem, Mendelssohn’s oratorio Elias as well as Stravinsky’s The Wedding.
-He is regularly invited to conduct other formations like the Holland Baroque Society, the Stavanger Symfoniorkester, the Violons du Roy, the Scottish Chamber Orchestra, the Orchestre de Chambre de Lausanne, the Zurich Opera House, the DSO Berlin, etc.
+Raphaël Pichon’s repertoire has gradually expanded as he has conducted choral works such as Ein deutsches Requiem by Brahms, Mendelssohn’s Elias and Strvinsky’s Noces.
+He is regularly invited to conduct other ensembles such as the Holland Baroque Society, the Stavanger Symfoniorkester, Les Violons du Roy, the Scottish Chamber Orchestra, the Orchestre de Chambre de Lausanne, Opernhaus Zürich and the DSO Berlin.